A land purchase and building program later, they had an official location which became the church located at 2901 Payson Road.

 The Crossing Monmouth opened its doors in September of 2018 and was our first campus launched after Wreck The Roof, the generosity initiative that began in 2018.
 The campus is now averaging over 150 regular attenders.

-In 2019 The Crossing will open it’s Jacksonville location.
-Over the past couple years Jacksonville has had a growing group of people meeting in homes to watch our online service together and we are excited to join them in worship once this location opens.
+In 2019 The Crossing opened it’s Jacksonville location.
+Over the past couple of years, Jacksonville has had a growing group of people meeting in homes to watch our online service together and we are excited to join them in worship.